MahsaHesam/Project1/Crime_Analysis_update.md

 Looking at Graph 3, it is visible that the overall crime rates of Melbourne decreased over the years 2014 to 2023.
 Considering the start and end period, the crime rate has decreased by approximately 16%.

 For Latrobe and Yarra, there was an increase in 2016, and between 2018 and 2020, before decreasing back to around the same rate as in 2014.
-From the duration of the period covered, it is noticeable that La Trobe had frequent spikes in terms of upstreams and downstreams while Yarra, on the other hand did not have very steep changes year on year.
+From the duration of the period covered, it is noticeable that Latrobe had frequent spikes in terms of upstreams and downstreams while Yarra, on the other hand did not have very steep changes year on year.

 Tracking Horsham, there was a dip in crime rates in 2019 but it has started to increase again in recent years.
 Otherwise, for the other LGAs, there seems to be a slight increase from 2014 to 2023.

 In 2016, an increase to crime rates was observed in all of the top 10 LGAs, except for Horsham and Ararat.
 More information will need to be researched to understand why there was an increase specifically in 2016.

-In 2022, 60% in the top 10 LGAs have drop-in crime rate with Melbourne, La Trobe, Yarra and Greater Shepparton reaching its lowest crime rate within the period covered.
+In 2022, 60% in the top 10 LGAs have drop-in crime rate with Melbourne, Latrobe, Yarra and Greater Shepparton reaching its lowest crime rate within the period covered.

 Overall, Melbourne had the highest crime rate throughout this period, followed by Latrobe and Yarra.
 On the other hand, the remaining LGAs swap positions, while remaining in the top 10.
 Furthermore, there is also a possibility that a couple of LGAs drop out of the top 10 in some years due to decrease in crime rates.